s2-udom/s2-udom.github.io/readme.md

 # Electric Vehicle Charging Point Finder App

-TODO: Brief outline of your project describing the dataset and a link to it.
+An app that locates the nearest electric vehicle charging point.
+Uses the EV charging point dataset from Bristol Open Data which lists charging points and shows their location on a map.
+Will use this data set and geolocation to find nearest charging point to app user.

 1. [Planning](docs/planning.md)
 2. [Requirements](docs/requirements.md)